MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-X-Bureau-Consumer-Financial-Protection/part-1024-Real-Estate-Settlement-Procedures-Act-Regulation-X/subpart-C-Mortgage-Servicing/section-1024.35.md

 (h) *Payment requirements prohibited.* A servicer shall not charge a fee, or require a borrower to make any payment that may be owed on a borrower's account, as a condition of responding to a notice of error.

-(i) *Effect on servicer remedies* - (1) *Adverse information.* After receipt of a notice of error, a servicer may not, for 60 days, furnish adverse information to any consumer reporting agency regarding any payment that is the subject of the notice of error.
+(i) *Effect on servicer remedies*—(1) *Adverse information.* After receipt of a notice of error, a servicer may not, for 60 days, furnish adverse information to any consumer reporting agency regarding any payment that is the subject of the notice of error.

 (2) *Remedies permitted.* Except as set forth in this section with respect to an assertion of error under paragraph (b)(9) or (10) of this section, nothing in this section shall limit or restrict a lender or servicer from pursuing any remedy it has under applicable law, including initiating foreclosure or proceeding with a foreclosure sale.

 [78 FR 10876, Feb.
 14, 2013, as amended at 78 FR 60437, Oct.
-1, 2013]
+1, 2013; 81 FR 72371, Oct.
+19, 2016]